KMKfw/kmk_firmware/boards/dactyl_manuform/readme.md

 ### `main.py`
 `keyboard.keymap` element: For each layer, append with keycodes in the respective extended bottom row positions.

+## KMK Specifics

+Extentions enabled by default:
+- [Layers](/docs/en/layers.md): As many as you want/need
+- [Split](/docs/en/split_keyboards.md): Configured to 1-wire UART to match legacy configuration.
+Please see documentation for enabling 2-wire UART or, for capable controllers, Bluetooth.

 ## Microcontroller Support

 If microcontrollers are not 0xCB Helios: